xlzuvekas/figma-copilot/readme.md

 # Figma Copilot

-An enhanced Model Context Protocol (MCP) integration between Cursor AI and Figma, allowing Cursor to communicate with Figma for reading designs and modifying them programmatically.
-This project includes improved font handling, better error recovery, and additional features.
+A Model Context Protocol (MCP) server that enables AI assistants to interact with Figma designs programmatically.
+Compatible with any MCP client including Cursor, Claude Desktop, and other MCP-enabled applications.
+Features advanced text handling, batch operations, and comprehensive design automation capabilities.

 ## Credits